 Samantha Thorne and Cameron Robert are two Australian marketing professionals who have realised success in both their careers and the strategies that they’ve crafted.
 Thorne, OpenAgent’s Content Marketing Lead, has spent her entire professional life in the field, crafting out a niche in content strategy.
 Robert has utilised his expertise as Marketing Automation Manager, guiding Flight Centre Travel Group to an enviable market position over his almost five-year tenure.

-We took the opportunity to speak to these two leaders about how to build both a marketing strategy and a successful marketing career, and how the two challenges might could for a nice Venn diagram, by crossing over in a few key ways.
+We took the opportunity to speak to these two leaders about how to build both a marketing strategy and a successful marketing career, and how the two challenges could form a nice Venn diagram, by crossing over in a few key ways.

 The role of content